MicrosoftEdge/MSEdgeExplainers/CSSAnchoredPositioning/explainer.md

 ### Should the user agent provide a default repositioning scheme?

-Such an algorithm would need to be predictible, straightforward to implement for interoperability, and simple to understand in lay terms.
+Such an algorithm would need to be predictable, straightforward to implement for interoperability, and simple to understand in lay terms.
 As an example, UAs could mirror edge positions (e.g. a popup's top-left corner pinned to the anchor's bottom-left => top-right corner pinned to bottom-right) and nudge center positions (e.g. a popup with its top-center pinned will be nudged just enough pixels horizontally in order to stay in the viewport).
 Should authors need to a lightweight opt-in for default repositioning logic?

 ### How could we better support directionally-aware styles?